+UNCLASSIFIED

-Abstract On the basis of winds from four shot days of CASTLE, that part of the variability of the computed fall-out intensity patterns due to the variability of the winds is investigated.
-An extreme case from SANDSTONE is also considered.
-The tentative operational conclusions are drawn that: (1) Low level winds are quite likely to be the critical ones for cases of rapid marked changes in fall-out intensities; furthermore, such potential extreme cases ought to be recognizable.
+On the basis of winds from four Pacific shot days, that part of the variability of the computed fall-out intensity patterns due to the variability of the winds is investigated.
+An extreme case from Operation Sandstone is also considered.
+The following tentative operational conclusions are drawn: (1) Low level winds are quite likely to be the critical ones for cases of rapid marked changes in fall-out intensities: furthermore, such potential extreme cases ought to be recognizable.
 This importance of the lower winds may influence choice of level for the weather reconnaissance flights.
-(2) Single point wind runs, while probably adequate for medium range fall-out computations, are inadequate for ranges of the order of the Eniwetok-Bikini distance.
-A map with respect to the expected hot line is presented, giving a best estimate of the three-hour variability due to winds in fall-out intensity.
-Such a variability represents the error of a three-hour persistence forecast from the last wind run prior to shot time -- this should be an upper limit to the actual forecast error.
+(2) Single-point wind runs, while probably adequate for medium range fall-out computations, are inadequate for ranges of the order of the Eniwetok-Bikini distance.
+A map with respect to the expected hot line is presented, giving a best estimate of the 3-hour variability due to winds in fall-out intensity.
+Such a variability represents the error of a 3-hour persistence forecast from the last wind run prior to shot time -- this should be an upper limit to the actual forecast error.

+UNCLASSIFIED